FREQUENTLY ASKED QUESTIONS ABOUT POWER BRAKE BOOSTERS:

 Q14) Do you offer a guarantee on Power Brakes products and brake boosters?

-A) Yes we do...just click on the "Your Guarantee" button for details.
+A) Yes we do...for more information visit the "Your Guarantee" page for details.

 Pictured Is A VH44 Hydrovac On The Test Bench.